-- 1. All full-time members of the household, and; - 2.
-Foster children; Unborn children; Children in the process of being adopted; Children whose custody is being obtained by an adult family member; Children in joint custody arrangements who are present in the household 50% or more of the time. - 3.
+- 1. All full-time members of the household, and - 2.
 Live-in attendants.

 NOTE: Live-in attendants are subject to the criminal and landlord provisions of this plan with the exception of criteria that determines ability to pay rent.

 Exceptions to these Occupancy Standards may be made when required as a reasonable accommodation for a disabled household member.

-Residents occupying units modified for accessibility for persons with disabilities that do not meet the definition of a disabled household will be transferred to a vacant, non-modified unit if a household with members meeting the definition of a disabled household and requiring the features of the accessible unit apply for housing and meet the eligibility criteria for Los Robles.

-DISCLOSURE OF SOCIAL SECURITY NUMBERS (Section 8)
+DISCLOSURE OF SOCIAL SECURITY NUMBERS